ejmiranda/samples/README.md

 5. Floating Paras: Layout exercise with floats.
 6. Floating Color Boxes: Moving boxes with float and clear.
 7. Forms Intro: Several form elements grouped together.
+8. Learn CSS Layout: Copied the div style used to practice CSS.

 Quote: "What's in the box?" - David Mills